 MEET REGISTERED DIETITIAN TORI GARNER

-As the dedicated dietitian for Harney County Health District, Registered Dietitian (RD) Tori Garner oversees inpatient nutrition at Harney District Hospital (HDH) and consults with outpatients at NewSun Energy & HDH Specialty Care Clinic.
+As the dedicated dietitian for Harney County Health District, Registered Dietitian (RD) Tori Garner oversees inpatient nutrition at Harney District Hospital (HDH) and consults with outpatients at HDH Family Care Clinic.

 Tori’s goal is to provide accessible nutrition education in a fun and engaging way to anyone and everyone!